cavo789/aesecure_quickscan/readme.md

 If you need more than one version, just download all the required versions and save each archive in the `./hashes/joomla` folder.

 It's important that the archive filename is updated and be, just, the version.
-For instance rename `Joomla_5.0.0-Stable-Full_Package.zip` to `5.0.0.zip`.
+For instance, rename `Joomla_5.0.0-Stable-Full_Package.zip` to `5.0.0.zip`.

-In the example below, I've download Joomla 4.4.0 till 5.1.0.
+In the example below, I've downloaded Joomla 4.4.0 till 5.1.0.
 Zip files are in my `./hashes/joomla` folder and I uncompress them by running the command below in my Linux console:

 ```bash
 unzip 4.4.0.zip -d ./4.4.0 && rm -f 4.4.0.zip